Yukon Fresh A.i.R Exchange

 Questions? email Kim Beggs at yukonfaire (at) gmail.com

-Yukon based artists (emerging, midlevel and advanced artistic levels) of all ages, genders (LGBTQ2+), cultures and race are invited to apply.
+Yukon based artists (emerging, midlevel and advanced artistic levels) of all ages, genders (LGBTQ2+), cultures and race were invited to apply.
 Artistic disciplines include visual art, music/songwriting, literary/storytelling, film, theatre, performance and more.
-Ten artists will be coming together this summer over 10 days.
+Ten artists will be coming together this summer over 10 days/nights.
 They will create new works, collaborate, connect, perform and share knowledge -- once more at a glorious Yukon location!
 Organizers are planning to locate this year's YFAiRE at Fort Selkirk, a former trading post on the Yukon River at the confluence of the Pelly River.

 All artists will camp in their tents and prepare their own food at this beautiful Yukon Historic Site, which is accessible only by boat.
 Boat transport will be provided to selected artists from the Pelly River Farm to Fort Selkirk on Thursday, July 14.
 Transportation back from Fort Selkirk to Pelly River Farm will be on Sunday July 24.
 All artists must be present at Fort Selkirk for the entire duration of the Exchange.